1. Pay Your Deposit

 10. Send in Final Official Transcripts

 Original transcripts need to be sent from your institution(s) if you have been admitted as a degree-seeking student in the iMSA program.
-Please note that the transcripts you provided in your application were “unofficial” unless they came directly from the granting institution and were sent to the University of Illinois.
+Please note that any transcripts you uploaded in your application are considered “unofficial”.

 Champaign, IL 61820